robertmartin8/ReasonableDeviations/_posts/2018-05-25-evolving-cellular-automata.md

 We have examined the failings of a 'local' solution that naively treats a cell's immediate neighbourhood as a proxy for the entire universe, and thus see the need for *emergent computation*, in which individual cells somehow learn to appreciate the rest of the universe and come up with a global solution.

-In the next post, we will discuss how genetic algorithms can be applied to *evolve* the cellular automata to solve the density classification task, rather than having to supply a hand-crafted rule, or do a brute force search over all possible rulesets (which we have shown to be infeasible).
+In the [next post]({{ site.baseurl }}{% post_url 2018-06-01-evolving-automata-2 %}), we discuss how genetic algorithms can be applied to *evolve* the cellular automata to solve the density classification task, rather than having to supply a hand-crafted rule, or do a brute force search over all possible rulesets (which we have shown to be infeasible).
 Stay tuned.